Is a software engineer the same as a software developer?

 People who program for a living in Silicon Valley do the same basic thing on a day-to-day basis as people who program for a living in rural Missouri.
-The latter will probably make more money than the former and might well have a different job title.
+The former will probably make more money than the latter and might well have a different job title.

 But they’re performing the same kind of work.

 How Can I Say They’re the Same When Hiring Authorities in Companies Say They’re Different?

 The next argument I can imagine is that people with experience—sometimes in hiring positions—disagree with me.
 If you go Google around on the topic, you’ll find more takes than I can count.
 They’ll offer nuance, and it will sound subtle and convincing.